 4. Paid advertising in the Tahoe Donner News by candidates is not permitted.

-5. Candidates are encouraged to exercise caution in the public distribution of all public information.
+5. Candidates are encouraged to exercise caution in the public distribution of information.
 Candidates shall not knowingly distribute or disseminate information of any kind to the members which they know is false or materially misleading.
-When using social media, e.g., nextdoor.com, candidates shall abide by the site’s stated rules and regulations.
+When using social media, e.g., www.nextdoor.com, candidates shall abide by the site’s stated rules and regulations.
 The Tahoe Donner Association is not responsible for content by candidates using social media, nor does it have any control over the use of social media by candidates.

 6. Individual members have the right to personally endorse any candidate of their choice.
 However, when such endorsements are made in writing, individuals who hold an official position with the association (e.g. board member, committee member, task force member, club leader, members who are Tahoe Donner employees) shall prominently display a disclaimer dissociating their private endorsement from any official Tahoe Donner groups or bodies with which they are affiliated.
 The Elections Committee provides the following disclaimer language as a model: